+If New Balance shoes make you feel like you’re running on clouds, Nike has you literally running on air.
+Their Air technology has been the bedrock of Nike cushioning across sports for decades.
+It is most often combined with other cushioning, though.
 Nike has been listening to what runners want and their latest shoes feature Nike React Technology, which is often combined with Zoom airbags.

 The React Technology was first used in 2017 in basketball shoes.
-Nike has since improved the technology and this foam is soft, springy, and provides good energy return.
+Nike has since improved the technology, and this foam is soft, springy, and provides good energy return.
 The Zoom bags can be full length or can be inserted in the forefoot or heel to provide for a more comfortable ride.

-Then there’s the Nike Joyride, which uses thousands of TPE beads set in sections of the sole of the shoe.
+And then there’s the Nike Joyride, which uses thousands of TPE beads set in sections of the sole of the shoe.
 The beads are dispersed across the entire midsole, providing a soft, comfortable ride, with great energy return for runners.